belveder79/NIUScooterHacking/README.md

 ```
 AdcParam1 12,2900,3700,0,100
 ```
-Finally, you need to put the [Berry](https://github.com/belveder79/NIUScooterHacking/blob/main/v1/autoexec.be) script into the file system and restart.
+Finally, you need to put the [autoexec.be](https://github.com/belveder79/NIUScooterHacking/blob/main/v1/autoexec.be) Berry script into the file system of the ESP32 and restart.
 Done!

+### Berry Script

+Just a quick wrap-up of the [autoexec.be](https://github.com/belveder79/NIUScooterHacking/blob/main/v1/autoexec.be) script.
+It searches for a couple of header bytes and assembles a checksum-validated packet including the SOC value for each query package

+### Demo

+You can watch a Youtube short here:

 [![Watch the demo](https://github.com/belveder79/NIUScooterHacking/blob/main/imgs/v1.png)](https://www.youtube.com/shorts/S-Y000_oJnw)

-### Known issues
+### Known issues (v1)

 - The ESP32 needs some external power supply, which is not shown.
 For now it is provided by USB, but I will find a solution to power the ESP32.
 - The voltage divider is working, but pretty inaccurate I feel.
 Will look for a separate version.
 - Tasmota does not run stand-alone without WIFI.
 There is a long story around that.
 In V2, there will be a solution to this as well.
+- I don't know what happens if you try to update the firmware.
+Better don't do it.

-## Battery Emulator (v2)
+## Improved Battery Emulator (v2)

-This is current (Jan 15, 2026) work in progress and is suposed to be written in the coming weeks.
+The biggest issue is the supply voltage to the ESP and the fact that it will be "on" all the time.
+This will be part of the next iteration of work, and is current (Jan 15, 2026) work in progress, planned to be finished and documented in the coming weeks.

 ## Disclaimer